Damicristi/pgre/README.md

 </form>
 </center>

-<b>Copyright license:</b> You are restricted by copyright to change the author name as yours during your
-modification in the [Notes for Physics GRE to Ace](https://github.com/Damicristi/pgre/blob/master/pgre-notes-damodar.pdf).
+<b>Copyright license:</b> You can edit this note at [Edit Note](https://github.com/Damicristi/pgre).
+But, you are restricted by copyright to change the author name as yours during your modification in the [Notes for Physics GRE to Ace](https://github.com/Damicristi/pgre/blob/master/pgre-notes-damodar.pdf).
 But, you can add your name at \thanks{}, the step is shown below:

 \author{Damodar Rajbhandari\thanks{ Your name has contributed to this work.}\\\\ \href{https://damodarrajbhandari.com.np}{damodarrajbhandari.com.np}